inaimathi/cl-notebook/README.md

 ### TODO
 - Need a complete how-to set of videos at some point

-- Limit macroexpansion window height and put in scroll-bars
-- See if there's a way to make horizontal scroll-bars available too
 - Find a way to pop the indent action off the undo stack, or keep it from getting onto the stack in the first place

 ##### Thoughts